 If you read both these books and say, “We’re already doing all of this!” then the best advice I have is to be patient and keep going.
 Many first-time authors are hoping for major attention at the time of publication, but the truth is that for most, a book is a long game.
 If you’re taking all the right steps, your book will be sowing seeds that will continue to bear fruit over time.
 What we hope for is a confluence of events that will bring the book into the spotlight.
 With all that you seem to be doing, I think you have a great chance of that happening!
 Congratulations and I will be watching to see where you and Cammie go!

 Thank you so much, Kelly!
 I somehow missed this amazing post in the fray, but will be purchasing both the books you mention.
 I recently went to the NYT Book Expo with our publisher and was so grateful to be there amongst the greats but also so daunted by the challenge of being seen.
 I plan to retreat myself in the coming weeks to focus exactly on this next phase, and these resources will definitely help me focus with my co-author.

-Truly, thank you!7 months, 1 week ago
+Truly, thank you!2 years, 1 month ago

 I have just joined this group and happy to see this thread!
 I have a self publishing contract with Balboa Press but have not completed the final stages of my book – the closing and editing.
 I had to take myself on multiple writing retreats to get deeply engrained in the writing process and get the content out of me… I have trouble writing “in real life.”
 Aside from scheduling, any other suggestions?
 It is a BIG goal of mine to get it done and out into the world this year!!